-Breaking arms.
+How to break an arm.
 That’s what we learned in class today.
 More specifically, we learned two arm breaking methods that are fast, quick and effective.
-With a little practice, anyone can do it.
+With a little practice, anyone can learn how to break an arm.

-It’s important to point out that in Wing Chun we’re actually doing an elbow break.
-In a hand-to-hand fight it’s not necessary, or practical, to break the arm (break the bone), like what happens if you crashed your car.
+It’s important to point out that in Wing Chun, we’re actually doing an elbow break.
+In a hand-to-hand fight, it’s not necessary or practical to break the arm (break the bone), like what happens if you crash your car.

-Warning to those with a weak stomach: I’ve heard that when you break an arm right, it makes a loud gut wrenching sound as the tendons and ligaments rip apart from the bone.
-You’ll also know you’re doing it right by the blood curdling screams the other guy makes.
+Warning to those with a weak stomach: I’ve heard that breaking an arm right makes a loud gut-wrenching sound as the tendons and ligaments rip apart from the bone.
+You’ll also know you’re doing it right by the blood-curdling screams the other guy makes.
 Use this advanced move on those who deserve it, like a sociopath or serial killer.

-First Arm Break: Wu Sao or Grab Wrist, Elbow Does The Break...
+First Method: Wu Sao or Grab Wrist, Elbow Does The Break...

-The first arm break we practiced hooks (with a Wu Sau) or holds/grabs the opponent’s arm at his wrist.
+In the first arm break, we practised hooks (with a Wu Sau) or holding/grabbing the opponent’s arm at his wrist.

-Then, using your other elbow-forearm smash into the opponent’s elbow joint from opposite its bending direction.
-The more perpendicular (right angle) the force is applied, the more predictable and better result you’ll get.
+Then, using your other elbow-forearm, smash into the opponent’s elbow joint from opposite its bending direction.
+The more perpendicular (right angle) the force is applied, the more predictable and better the result you’ll get.

 A few things can go wrong.